dkoosis/cowgnition/docs/DEVELOPMENT_NOTES.md

 This document logs key decisions, tooling quirks, and findings to avoid revisiting the same issues in the future.

+## Testing Strategy Pivot - March 2025

+### Decision: Focus on Live API Testing

+We've decided to prioritize testing against the live RTM API instead of perfecting mock-based tests for several reasons:

+1. **Uncertain API behavior**: The documentation may not perfectly reflect actual API behavior
+2. **Mock maintenance cost**: Continuously refining mocks is time-consuming with diminishing returns
+3. **Real-world validation**: Only live testing can confirm our integration actually works as expected

+### Implementation approach:
+- Create a configurable test framework supporting both live and mock testing
+- Default to live API when credentials are available
+- Fall back to basic mocks for CI and cases without credentials
+- Focus test efforts on validating MCP server conformance with the spec

+This approach saves development time and provides more useful verification of our integration.

 ## Linting Configuration

 ### GoLangCI-Lint Version Quirks